 From the perspective of project area, according to the statistical data shown in the Table 4-2, in Heilongjiang province, the project awareness rate of farmers is 68.8%, of forest farm workers is 58%.
 It shows that in Heilongjiang project areas not all farmers and forest farm workers are covered in the publicity process, and the awareness rate of forest farm workers is lower than that of farmers.
 However, the survey results in Jilin project areas are much different.
 The project awareness rate of forest farm workers (70.1%) is higher than that of farmers (49%).
-This indicates that in Jilin project areas the publicity efforts among farmers in surrounding areas should be strengthened, and in Heilongjiang project areas the publicity efforts among forest farm workers should be strengthened.
-In general, the awareness rate of forest farm workers is higher than that of farmers in all project areas; therefore, publicity among farmers is still needed in this project.
+This indicates that in Jilin project areas the publicity efforts among farmers in surrounding areas should be strengthened, and in Heilongjiang project areas the publicity efforts among forest farm workers is higher than that of farmers rate of forest farm workers is higher than that of farmers in surrounding areas should be strengthened.
+In general, the awareness rate of forest farm workers is higher than that of farmers is still needed in this project.